Open-Tech-Foundation/vue-input-mask/README.md

 </div>

-> The input mask for Vue.js.
+> The input mask directive for Vue.js.

 ## Features